 Bill is co-founder and artistic director of Drip Action Theatre Company, a registered charity established in 1987 to promote drama with a focus on new writing.
 He is formerly Chair of the Arundel Festival, an annual arts event with an attendance of around 60,000.

-Barry is currently the director of the South Downs Poetry Festival and co-ordinator of the Festival of Chichester.
+Barry is currently the director of the South Downs Poetry Festival and was for ten years co-ordinator of the Festival of Chichester.
 He curates the poetry element of Blakefest and edits Poetry & All That Jazz magazine.
 Barry was runner-up in a BBC Proms Poetry Competition and shortlisted for the Bread & Roses Songwriting and Spoken Word Award, 2021.
 His poetry collection, Performance Rites, is available from Waterloo Press.